 Ocean waves and the romance of travel collide in a swirl of crystal in West Gates at Tom Bradley International Terminal at Los Angeles International Airport (LAX).
-Preciosa Lighting worked with Corgan, who supplied the project’s architectural and interior design services, to create a dynamic installation that attracts travellers from three levels and withstand up to seven degrees on the Richter scale.
+Preciosa Lighting worked with Corgan in association with Gensler, who supplied the project’s architectural and interior design services, to create a dynamic installation that attracts travellers from three levels and withstand up to seven degrees on the Richter scale.

 Crystal Swell catches travellers’ eyes from three levels of the concourse